This Week’s Notices 15th December 2024

 Links to Share:

-Finally, let’s pray that we can stand out for Jesus.
+Finally, let’s pray that we can keep trusting God for his eventual victory.

 Yours in Christ